The 20 Greatest Beach Towns in America

 Narragansett, Rhode Island

-Must eat/drink: Seafood.
-It is the Ocean State, after all.
-Hit up Aunt Carrie’s or Iggy’s Doughboys and Chowder House, both classics with dining rooms and takeout windows.
-They’re not right Downtown (a little closer to Point Judith) but absolutely worth the trip.
+Must eat/drink: Seafood, le duh.
+Hit up Aunt Carrie’s clam shack or Iggy’s Doughboys and Chowder House, both classics with dining rooms and takeout windows.
+They’re not right downtown (a little closer to Point Judith) but absolutely worth the trip.

-Don’t leave without: Strolling the seawall along Ocean Rd, then grabbing a drink at the Coast Guard House.
-It’s fun even if the weather isn’t perfect.
+Don’t leave without: Strolling the seawall along Ocean Road, then grabbing a drink at the Coast Guard House.
+It’s fun even if the weather isn’t perfect. —MM

 Ocean Springs, Mississippi

-Why it’s great: The tiny Downtown, where every block has a creative bar with live music on sprawling outdoor patios most weekend nights.
-Those bars are intertwined with Southern barbecue and inventive restaurants, a giant art museum, and, of course, a beach.
+This quirky hamlet on the Gulf has a tiny historic downtown that punches way above its weight.
+Seemingly every block has a cool bar with live music on a sprawling outdoor patio, interspersed with funky galleries and artists’ studios, independent shops, a giant art museum, and seriously good, inventive restaurants.
+The streets are lined with live oaks and colorful historic cottages, there’s catfish and barbecue aplenty, and—oh yeah, the beach.
 The Gulf here is calm, and after you’ve had your fill of culture and nightlife, you can take a paddleboard out to enjoy Mississippi’s natural beauty.
-Or take a boat out to the barrier islands and see beaches so remote and pristine they’ll make a Floridian jealous.
+Or take a boat out to the barrier islands and see beaches so remote and pristine they’ll make any Floridian jealous.

 Must eat/drink: The pioneering gourmet biscuits at The Greenhouse on Porter.
 This converted greenhouse is doing for biscuits what Voodoo did for donuts, serving up stuff like jalapeño chili biscuits alongside weekly live music and yoga.

 Don’t leave without: Getting out on the water.
-The town is so fun you might forget the beach is even there, but hit Paddles Up on Government St and find some water-bound expeditions.
+The town is so fun you might forget the beach is even there, but hit Paddles Up on Government Street and find some water-bound expeditions. —Matt Meltzer